 Residents in the curbside collection area will be able to set out an additional two cubic yards of household garbage, furniture and appliances on their regular collection day.
 Please note that TVs, vehicle tires, paint and fluorescent light tubes are not suitable for curbside collection, but can be dropped off free of charge.
-Unknown, toxic and corrosive substances from residential uses can be dropped off during the one-day annual event at the Mission Recycling Depot on Saturday, May 11th.
-For additional details, please refer to this year’s newspaper ad.
+Unknown, toxic and corrosive substances from residential sources can be dropped off during the annual Household Hazardous Waste Day at the Mission Recycling Depot on Saturday, May 10th from 9 a.m. to 1 p.m.

 In order to ensure pickup, please have garbage, compost and recycling at the curb at 8:00 a.m. on collection day, but please do not set it out the night before – we have bears in this community.
 Timing of collecting the three material streams may change, so materials that are put out late may be left behind.
 To determine your collection day, rules and limits, please consult the Curbside Collection Calendar.

 If it becomes necessary to cancel garbage, recyclables and compost collection due to bad weather and/or road conditions, residents are advised that where entire areas are missed, double the regular garbage amount will be allowed on the next scheduled collection day.
 For more detailed information, please see the Curbside Collection Update.

 All single-family and duplex units within Mission’s urban core receive weekly three-stream collection three-stream collection of garbage, recyclables and compost.